Positional $\omega$-regular languages: Introduction

 \subparagraph{Positional strategies.} The simplest "strategies" are "positional@@strat" ones, those that depend only on the current vertex, and not on the history of the "play".
-In this work, we are interested in the following question: Given a fixed "objective" $W$, is it the case that players can "play optimally using positional strategies" in all "games" that have $W$ as "winning objective"?
-We can ask this question just for one player (player "Eve") -- we say in the affirmative case that $W$ is "positional"\footnote{Sometimes in the literature the term ``half-positional'' or ``Eve-positional'' is used to stress the asymmetric nature of this notion.} -- or for both players -- we say that $W$ is "bipositional".
+In this work, we are interested in the following question: Given a fixed "objective" $W$, can players always "play optimally using positional strategies" in all "games" with "winning objective" $W$?
+If the answer is affirmative for a single player ("Eve") we say that $W$ is "positional"\footnote{Sometimes in the literature the term ``half-positional'' or ``Eve-positional'' is used to stress the asymmetric nature of this notion.}; if it is affirmative for both players, we say that $W$ is "bipositional".
 Also, it might be relevant to consider the question for subclasses of games, in particular, for finite games, or for 1-player games.

 \subparagraph{Bipositionality.} The class of "bipositional" "objectives", both over finite and infinite games, is already well understood.
 A characterisation of "bipositionality" over finite games was obtained by Gimbert and Zielonka~\cite{GimbertZielonka2005Memory}, using two properties called \emph{monotonicity} and \emph{selectivity}.
 An important and useful corollary of their result is what is commonly known as a \emph{1-to-2-player lift}: an objective $W$ is "bipositional" over finite games if and only if both players can "play optimally using positional strategies" in finite 1-player games.